Upper Cervical Chiropractor and Tinnitus

 Tinnitus is a symptom of other conditions rather than a condition all by itself.
 Sometimes it may be a temporary experience.
-If you’ve ever been to a rock concert, you probably experienced some tinnitus that evening when you got home and tried to sleep.
+If you’ve ever been to a rock concert, you probably experienced tinnitus afterward.
 However, for many people, tinnitus becomes a chronic issue.
 In such cases, the following tinnitus causes may play a role:

 - Blockage – If the ear becomes blocked by cerumen (ear wax) or by the fluid in the ear building up (endolymphatic hydrops), tinnitus can result.

 - Side Effect – Various medications cause tinnitus as a side effect.
 Some of the more common ones include antibiotics, aspirin, certain anti-inflammatory drugs, antidepressants, and quinine medications.

 - Deterioration – If the cochlea or other parts of the inner ear begin to break down, this can cause a buzzing or ringing sound.

 - Medical Conditions – Certain conditions such as hypertension (high blood pressure), cardiovascular issues, anemia, allergies, autoimmune diseases, diabetes, and thyroid problems can all cause tinnitus.
 Meniere’s disease is a vestibular condition that has tinnitus as one of its primary symptoms.

 - Neck injuries – Whether caused by head or neck trauma or by some other issue with the neck and TMJ (the jaw joint), neck problems are a common source of tinnitus.
 Neck pain and tinnitus frequently go hand in hand.